pimarc/pms50-gns530/readme.md

 - Nearest pages bearings are now display in magnetic north instead of true north
 - Nearest airspaces: long airspace names not displayed correctly
 - Current loaded procedures now displayed in procedure menu
-- WPT pages: added duplicates management for VOR, NDB and intersections.
+- WPT pages: added duplicates management for VOR, NDB and intersections
+- Added decoded METAR feature
 ## V 1.0.23
 - Approach frequency automatically set to standby only if the current active frequency is different
 - Official embedded and not modified 1.12.13.0 MSFS files